-In what circumstances may an employee take a leave of absence?
+24 In what circumstances may an employee take a leave of absence?
 What is the maximum duration of such leave and does an employee receive pay during the leave?

-Under the SSL and the FLL, employees are entitled to up to 52 weeks of leave (which may be extended for an additional 52 weeks) in connection with a temporary incapacity (as declared by the IMSS) and permanent leave in connection with permanent incapacity.
-Also, the FLL provides that if the incapacity is the result of a non-employment related risk, and it prevents the employee from performing his or her duties, the employer may terminate the employment with cause, but the employee will be entitled to a mandatory severance payment equal to one month's salary and 12 days of wages per year of employment.
+Under the Social Security Law and the Federal Labour Law, employees are entitled to up to 52 weeks of leave (which may be extended for an additional 52 weeks) in connection with a temporary incapacity (as declared by the IMSS) and permanent leave in connection with permanent incapacity.
+Also, the Federal Labour Law provides that if the incapacity is the result of a non-employment related risk, and it prevents the employee from performing his or her duties, the employer may terminate the employment with cause, but the employee will be entitled to a mandatory severance payment equal to one month's salary, plus 12 days of wages per year of employment.
 The employee may request that the employer, if possible, provide employment in another position that is appropriate to the employee's disability in lieu of termination.

-Maternity and paternity leave is separately regulated by the FLL and SSL.
-So long as the mother has contributed to the IMSS at least 30 weeks in the previous 12 months, then she has the right to a 12-week paid maternity leave, during which she will be entitled to receive full wages for 42 days (six weeks) before childbirth and 42 days (six weeks) after.
-Under certain circumstances, the employee can transfer four of the six pre-delivery maternity leave weeks to the post-delivery period.
-Parental leave under the FLL entitles male employees to a five-day paid paternity leave period upon the birth or adoption of a child.
+Maternity and paternity leave is separately regulated by the Federal Labour Law and Social Security Law.
+So long as the mother has contributed to the IMSS for at least 30 weeks in the previous 12 months, then she has the right to a 12-week paid maternity leave, during which she will be entitled to receive full wages for 42 days (six weeks) before childbirth and 42 days (six weeks) afterwards.
+Under certain circumstances, the employee can transfer four of the six predelivery maternity leave weeks to the post-delivery period.
+Parental leave under the Federal Labour Law entitles male employees to a five-day paid paternity leave period upon the birth or adoption of a child.